Jimbly/LD56-dwarfs/README.md

   X slightly easier 4x
   X seeded random for affinities, make sure first two planets are a reasonable spread
     X can still randomly swap positives and negatives or something?
-  Maybe: bigger survey bonus for each one slower auto-ship so you can see your bonus and value
+  X Maybe: bigger survey bonus for each one
+  X slower auto-ship so you can see your bonus and value

 Visuals